 Regular attendance, being on time, staying the duration and participation in discussions and activities is required to pass this course.
-As you cannot participate when you are not in class, any more than three absences will result in a failing grade.
+As you cannot participate when you are not in class, excessive absences will result in a failing grade.
 Two tardy marks will equal an absence and every two times you arrive late/leave early will also equal an absence.